j-a-pope/Unua/README.md

 - This is built largely as a project to test ideas and concepts, experiment with modern CSS, and as a learning project for myself.
 - This theme is not built using any existing layout/style frameworks, i.e. Bootstrap or Tabler.
 This is by design and will not change.
 - It does not look like and is not intended to look like Huraga (FOSSBilling default client theme).
+This is by design and will not change.
 - It is currently very incomplete and a work in progress.
+- Little or no work has been put into making the theme work on less than desktop screen sizes yet.
+That will come later.
+- There is no light/dark mode switching yet.
+That will come later.